kgadberry/text-placeholder-api-expr/README.md

 | PI       | π              |
 | e        | Euler's number |

-### Using Placeholders In Expressions
-This extension uses the `${category:placeholder}` syntax to allow supplying placeholders that resolve to numbers as components.
-For example; to display a player's health as a percentage (such as within the tab list), you could use the following:
-`%expr:math ${player:health} * 100 / ${player:max_health}%%`

 ## Conditional Placeholders
-Unlike other placeholders, arguments here must be separated by semicolons (`;`) instead of spaces.
+Arguments to these placeholders must be separated by semicolons (`;`) instead of spaces.

 ### `%expr:ifeq%`
 Test whether `a` and `b` are equal, and return `c` or `d` depending on the result.